 Then I decided to see how it all fitted together in the bigger picture – Forum for the Future was the perfect next step and I never looked back.

 My dream project?
 Anything that gets us all closer to a happy, healthy, resilient food system.
 I believe in people!
-Rules and models are made up by us, so we can change them!
-And organisations are really no more than groups of individuals who make decisions – so I love to see people get together to share their stories, give each other moral support and together come up with ways to make things happen – and then do it!
+Rules and models are made up by us, so we can change them.
+And organisations are really groups of individuals who make decisions – so I love to see people get together to share their stories, give each other moral support and together come up with ways to make things happen – and then do it!
 I'm also keen on anything that helps the "little guy" - small-scale farmers, small pioneering brands and budding entrepreneurs.

 What floats my boat outside work?
 In any spare time available, I’m a keen balcony gardener, and "graduate" of Foodfromthesky’s Seed2seed programme.
 I'm also a trustee of Nishtha UK Trust.
-In early 2012 I was lucky enough to take a three-month sabbatical travelling around South America and hanging out with cocoa farmers in the San Martin region who are part of an innovative forest protection programme supported by Pur Projet - I'm currently looking at ways to support their conservation/reforestation project from the UK.
+In early 2012 I was lucky enough to take a three-month sabbatical travelling around South America and hanging out with cocoa farmers in the San Martin region who are part of an innovative forest protection programme supported by Pur Projet - I'm always looking at ways to support their conservation/reforestation project from the UK.
 And somehow I also manage to fit in the odd French-English translation for The Natural Step France and other like-minded folk.